ilhan007/ui5con25-handson/docs/5_Develop_Chat_Prompt.md

 ```

-**How it works:** When the user submits a message, the "application" gets notified via the `submit` event
+**How it works:** When the user submits a message, the app listens for the `submit` event,
-and creates a new message (`my-chat-bubble`) that is passed to the `my-chat`.
+creates a new ChatMessage `my-chat-message`), and appends it to the Chat (`my-chat`).

 <br>

 ### 3.1 Display Assistant Messages

-In the previous chapter, we implemented the `ChatBubble` to support two types of design ("User" and "Assistant").
-Now, we can make use of it to simulate real Chat Assistant behavior.

-For example, on each user-typed message, we can show our own after 1 sec.
+To simulate an assistant reply, you can add a message of type "Assistant" after a delay:

 ```html
 	<my-chat id="myChat"></my-chat>